 So sometime back I was at a client office to discuss a potential project.
 I was waiting for the manager in the cafeteria which was buzzing with the other employees.
 Suddenly, I heard someone call out my name and saw a girl approaching me.
 I didn’t recognize her, which is surprising especially because she is cute.
 I am not saying that I am shallow and just into the aesthetic appeal, but good looks are not easy to miss.

 She came to my table and my puzzled response was visible on my face.
 With a smile on her face in an inquisitive tone, she said: “You do standup, right?”.
 This is the moment every ‘artist’ awaits for; a fan!
-I was on cloud nine, the feeling was indescribable.
-I finally understood how celebrities feel when fans surround them in day to day lives.
-I started searching for a pen in my pockets and in an overwhelming tone said: “yeah, which show did you come for?”.
+Cloud nine is where I was, the feeling was indescribable.
+Finally, I understood how celebrities feel when fans surround them in daily life.
+Searching for a pen in my pockets, I responded in an overwhelming tone, “Yeah, which show did you come for?”
 She murmured,” Oh no, we met via a dating app, you came to my place and talked basically about your standup for the majority of the time”.

 And my celebrity life came crashing down just like that.
 Although, the bigger concern is how could I not remember meeting someone altogether.
 I mean I do live a rockstar life with endless parties, and women; but that is mostly just in my head.
 Anyhow, I covered up by saying “I am sure we had a great time, you seem amazing”.
 She rebuked with a straight face “Not really, I would have been better off without it”.